Workout Tank Fabric Setup

 Q: What GSM is best for workout tanks?

-A: Usually 160–200 GSM for opacity with breathability.
+A: Usually 160–200 GSM for a balance of opacity and breathability.

 Q: Why do tanks become transparent when wet?